What is Lean project management?

 Waiting waste is just one of the many types of waste that can affect your project.

-To help make you better at identifying waste, it’s best to be familiar with the waste terminology used in the Toyota Production System, i.e. the following 3 types of waste:
+To help make you better at identifying waste, we’ll familiarize you with the waste terminology used in the Toyota Production System, i.e. the following 3 types of waste:

 Muda — a waste of resources